 The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Staff kept records of the results of these audits and the resulting action plans and improvements.
+We discussed with the practice manager, they should ensure action plans are created, and subsequently reviewed, for audits where areas of improvement have been noted.